 One of the hardest truths to understand about God is why He allows pain and suffering.
-Many are opposed to the Word, because of the false image that God is a punishing, vengeful being who is indifferent to our pains and suffering.
+Many agnostics believe that God is a punishing, vengeful being who is indifferent to our pains and suffering.
 That is not at all who He is.
 He is a God of love, hope, and peace.
-Many will argue, if God is good, why is our world such a hateful, hopeless, chaotic mess.
-Each person will find different areas of this world to blame Him for, and cause misgivings about Jesus.
+Many will argue if God is good, why is our world such a hateful, hopeless, chaotic mess.
+Each person will find different areas of this world to blame Him for and cause misgivings about Jesus.

-One person may struggle with why their grandma suffers from Alzheimer, whereas another struggles with why there are people who experience schizophrenia, or how could He allow a young girl to be raped, a child to be abused, a parent to lose a child?
+One person may struggle with why their grandma has Alzheimer's, whereas another grapples with why there are people who experience schizophrenia, or how could He allow the rape of a young girl, the abuse of a child, the death of a child?
 For several years, I struggled with many of these questions.
-In fact, during one of my hardest moments, I wrote a really honest, revealing blurb about my feelings on this topic.
-Since then, I have come to an understanding and an acceptance that took me many years to come to.
-In fact, it wasn't until I reached this understanding that I truly became a Christian.
+In fact, during one of my hardest moments, I wrote an honest, revealing blurb about my feelings on this topic.
+Since then, I have come to an understanding and an acceptance that took me many years.
+It wasn't until I reached this understanding that I truly became a Christian.

 Faith Like Job